paulb00th/galapagos/content/_index.md

 Besides offering the highest quality dive training, **Galapagos Dive Academy** specialises in providing:

-1) Access to the most professional dive and land-based operators on the islands; perfect for clients seeking the big blue, or who want to take a break from the water and explore the land.
+1) Access to the most professional dive and land based operators on the islands; perfect for clients seeking the big blue, or who want to take a break from the water and explore the land.

 2) Support for international film crews working in the islands.  **Galapagos Dive Academy** regularly provides safety-diver cover, remove camping services, assistance with filming permits, dive boats, captains, specialised guides, supplies, transportation, accommodation, and more...